 U.S. industry has expressed concern that some investors in Honduras have at times been subject to practices that might be considered anticompetitive.
 In 2006, the Honduran Congress enacted a competition law, establishing an antitrust enforcement commission, the Commission for the Defense and Promotion of Competition, to combat such conduct.
-The Commission commenced operations in 2007, and it has been active in investigating complaints and has fined Honduran firms for price collusion.
-In November 2010, after a two-year investigation, the Commission fined two cement companies lempiras 87 million (approximately USD \$4.6 million) and six sugar companies a total of 62 million (approximately USD \$3.1 million) for the violation of competition law applying collusive prices.
-From January 2009 to December 2010, the Commission initiated investigations into the six complaints that were filed.
-In November 2011, the Commission had resolved all outstanding cases.
-In 2012, the Commission began reviewing two new cases and those investigations, as of March 2013, remain open.
+The Commission, consisting of three commissioners with investigative authority, commenced operations in 2007.
+In November 2010, after a two-year investigation, the Commission fined two cement companies HNL 87 million (approximately \$4.6 million) and 6 sugar companies a total of HNL 62 million (approximately \$3.1 million) for the violation of competition law applying collusive prices.
+Both sets of fines were reversed on legal appeal, however.
+In 2012 the Commission began reviewing two new cases and those investigations will be completed by the three new commissioners appointed in August 2013.